“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-This course is designed to help you identify and lead your own professional development within your health or social care career.
+This course is designed to help you identify and lead your own professional development for your health or social care career.
 The modular structure of our Postgraduate Certificate in Health and Social Care allows you to personalise the programme to your specific interests, working on a module-by-module basis for maximum flexibility.
-You’ll study one compulsory module that is focused on developing analytical skills for professional practice, and move on to modules of your choosing in areas like safeguarding, clinical diagnostics and dementia care.
+You’ll study one compulsory module that is focused on developing analytical skills for professional practice, and move on to modules of your choosing.

-Studying the theory of your chosen subjects, you’ll have the opportunity to develop a broader awareness of current issues within health and social care practice; researching themes in depth, developing evidence-based concepts, and working in our advanced Clinical Simulation Suite.
+Studying the theory of your chosen subjects, you’ll have the opportunity to develop a broader awareness of current issues in health and social care practice.
+You'll research themes in-depth, develop evidence-based concepts and have the opportunity to work in our advanced Clinical Simulation Suites.
 Alongside your core studies, you’ll also be able to focus on developing transferable skills such as problem solving, leadership and teamwork, and build your abilities in information and communication technology.

-The course is designed to help you achieve your potential and enjoy your work.
+The course aims to help you achieve your potential and enjoy your work.
 By encouraging you to reflect on your performance and take charge of your own development, we aim to help you advance your career in health and social care.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-This course aims to develop your analytical and critical thinking, written and verbal communication skills, IT skills, research and data analysis skills, as well as enhance your ability to work independently and in a team, improve your leadership and management skills, and give you the confidence to progress your career into more challenging senior roles.
+This course aims to develop your analytical and critical thinking, written and verbal communication skills, IT skills, research and data analysis skills.
+It's also designed to enhance your ability to work independently and in a team, improve your leadership and management skills, and give you the confidence to progress your career into more challenging senior roles.

-Successful completion of this Postgraduate Certificate will provide you with a platform to explore working in a wide range of statutory, voluntary and independent settings including local authority or multi-agency teams, health promotion projects, refugee and asylum services, hospitals, sheltered accommodation, hospices and day centres and residential care units.
+Successful completion of this Postgraduate Certificate will provide you with a platform to explore working in a wide range of statutory, voluntary and independent settings including local authority or multi-agency teams.

-In addition, graduates with a health and social care background are also in a good position to be considered for careers in health education and promotion, welfare, health research, community mental health, and commissioning and care management services.
+Graduates with a health and social care background are also in a good position to seek careers in health education and promotion, welfare, health research, community mental health, and commissioning and care management services.
 Graduates may seek roles as service managers and senior coordinators, in advocacy, education and training, working with a range of people in services across the age spectrum and addressing a diverse range of health and social care needs.

 You may also have the option of continuing your studies and working towards the Postgraduate Diploma or MSc in Health and Social Care.